Financial Aid

 2. Complete and submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.ed.gov.
 Bethel’s FAFSA code number is 002338.

-4. After your FAFSA is processed, you will receive a Student Aid Report (SAR) from the government.
-Review the data on the SAR for accuracy.
-If you need to make corrections, follow the instructions on the SAR or contact a counselor in the Office of Financial Aid at Bethel.
+3. After your FAFSA is processed, you will receive a FAFSA Submission Summary from the government.
+Review the data on the Summary for accuracy.
+If you need to make corrections, follow the instructions on the Summary or contact a counselor in the Office of Financial Aid at Bethel.

 Offers are made for the entire academic year on the assumption that the student will continue to meet the standards for the offer and remain eligible for the spring semester.
 Should a student’s status change, the university will review and adjust the offer.